Having a diagnosis of cancer can be extremely stressful, but particularly now during the global COVID-19 pandemic.

 Phone: 1800 020 080

-If you have an upcoming cancer surgery, your treatment team will be consulting with you to determine the best course of action for your individual needs.
+If you have an upcoming cancer surgery, or if you have any questions, talk to your treatment team to determine the best course of action for your individual needs.

 Useful COVID-19 information links